ordina-jworks/ordina-jworks.github.io/_posts/2021-03-15-Getting-started-with-the-pi-pico.md

 - Project structure
   - No main.py but a boot.py and code.py file to do bootstrapping and have a main entry point for code execution

-Further in depth information on how to get started with CircuitPython development can be found on [their excellent website](https://learn.adafruit.com/welcome-to-circuitpython/overview) as we will be focussing on MicroPython in future projects.
+Further in depth information on how to get started with CircuitPython development can be found on [their excellent website](https://learn.adafruit.com/welcome-to-circuitpython/overview){:target="_blank" rel="noopener noreferrer"} as we will be focussing on MicroPython in future projects.

 ### Code example